15 Top Things to Do on Oahu | Hawaii Famous Landmarks

 6. Pearl Harbor & the U.S.S.
 Arizona Memorial

 A top Hawaii attraction and historical landmark of World War II is Pearl Harbor and the U.S.S.
 Arizona Memorial.
 You’ll see a 23 minute documentary and then take a boat ride out memorial site.
 The memorial built over the sunken U.S.S.
 Arizona; oil leaks bubble up from its underwater grave.
 Interments are still held for U.S.S.
 Arizona survivors.
-Nearby is the Battleship Missouri, where you can walk the ship deck and explore the cabins and galleys.
 Note: No bags/purses allowed (only wallets and cameras).
 There’s lockers you can rent to store your valuables.

 Pearl Harbor / U.S.S.
 Arizona, 1 Arizona Memorial Pl, Honolulu.
 Hours: 7am- 5pm daily.
 Admission: Free but 1,300 tickets are given daily on a first come first serve basis.
 Audio tours available.
 Reservations are recommended.